-Losing a sales opportunity is always disappointing for skilled salespeople, no matter how long you’ve been an eCommerce store on Shopify.
+Losing a sales opportunity is always disappointing for skilled salespeople, no matter how long you’ve been in an eCommerce store on Shopify.
 However, one could argue that there is a lot of good from a squandered sale.

 Probably, you won’t be able to persuade all of your cart abandoners to complete the checkout process and treble your revenue.
 It’s possible that some buyers never intended to buy in the first place.
 However, it’s worthwhile to make an effort to eliminate as many lingering doubts as possible.

-1- Use ReTargetting and ReMarketing
+Use ReTargetting and Remarketing

 Let’s face it; you don’t just see a product on social media and immediately run out and buy it in a Shopify store.
-You’re not sure if the goods are good, if you’re buying on impulse or need the stuff, and you want to consider your other possibilities.
+You’re not sure if the goods are good, if you’re buying impulsively or need the stuff, and want to consider your other possibilities.
 However, after you leave a store, there’s a good chance you won’t return – you might forget the brand’s name or even where you saw the merchandise.

 You won’t be able to boost your eCommerce conversion rate unless you re-engage this interested shopper.

 Set up retargeting advertisements on search engines and social media to remind shoppers what they’ve forgotten.
 You may be following them after they leave your site, but this is the only method to enhance brand recall and re-engage them to get them to return.

 Your retargeting advertising could provide an additional discount or even suggest products from a related line to these customers.
 But, again, the goal is to keep the shopper interested in your brand before they forget about it or lose interest in the goods they are planning to buy.